Face Shape Guide

 Oblong is the most commonly confused face shape — many oblong-faced people believe they have an oval face because both are longer than wide.
 Key differences: oval faces have gently curved cheek lines and a proportional length-to-width ratio (approximately 1.5:1), while oblong faces have noticeably straighter, flatter sides and a more dramatic ratio.
 Oval faces also have a gently rounded chin, while oblong faces often have a somewhat flat or squared chin.
 If your face appears very elongated with straight sides, it's likely oblong.

 Not sure which applies to you?
 Use our free AI face shape detector for an instant result — it analyses your exact measurements from a photo rather than relying on self-assessment.
-You can also compare the Oval face shape guide directly.
+You can also read the Oval face shape guide directly.

 07FAQ